R:\Bau\Blog >_

 Thinking services instead of products: Solutions > Products

 While the shift from products to services – often referred to as servitization – is far from new, it remains a powerful framework for manufacturing companies and digital-first startups looking to embrace customer-centric, service-dominant business models.
-In this blog post, I explore the Solutions Over Products strategy, one of seven ways to think services instead of products.
+In this blog post, I explore the Solutions Over Products principle, one of seven ways to think services instead of products.

 2. Solutions > Products

-The Solutions Over Products strategy shifts the focus from merely making and selling products to delivering holistic solutions that address the broader needs of customers (based on Bau, 2006, 2010, 2011, 2015; Wirtz & Lovelock, 2016).
+The Solutions Over Products principle shifts the focus from merely making and selling products to delivering holistic solutions that address the broader needs of customers (based on Bau, 2006, 2010, 2011, 2015; Wirtz & Lovelock, 2016).
 This suggests that companies should not define themselves by the products they produce but by the outcomes their customers seek (see, e.g., Levitt, 1960).
 Achieving this may require a networked approach, fostering collaboration across organizational boundaries to combine complementary resources, expertise, and capabilities for mutual benefit – including partnerships with universities, suppliers, customers, and even competitors (Kanter, 1994).

 Examples: From selling cameras to capturing memories.
 From selling cars to improving mobility.
 From selling fitness equipment to fostering wellness journeys.
 From selling printers to managing documentation.